Quantization of Planck's Constant: Introduction

 The term ``quantization'' is used in many ways in mathematics.
 Geometric quantization is a method of constructing a Hilbert space based upon a symplectic manifold, $(M,\omega)$.
 In practice, this has mainly been used to construct unitary group representations, but it was originally intended as a way of constructing the state space of a quantum-mechanical model from the corresponding classical phase space (the symplectic manifold).
 From this perspective, operators on the Hilbert space should be quantum observables and correspond to functions on phase space.
 This correspondence is the ``classical limit'', realized in a limit of diverging symplectic form.

 This correspondence is made precise with the notion of \emph{strict deformation quantization}.
 Among other structures, this involves a continuous field of \cs-algebras over a subset $I\subseteq\R$ of the real line.
 The coordinate on $\R$ is usually denoted $\hbar$ and thought of as Planck's constant.
-The algebra at $\hbar=0$ is the algebra, $\C_0(M)$, of continuous functions vanishing at $\infty$.
-The algebra at $\hbar\neq 0$ is the algebra, $\K(\Hi_\hbar)$, of compact operators on the Hilbert space constructed by geometric quantization of $(M,\hbar^{-1}\omega)$.
+The algebra at $\hbar=0$ is the algebra $\C_0(M)$ of continuous functions vanishing at $\infty$.